bjmyers/flight-app/README.md

 A project for SWENG 861, hits the Tequila Kiwi API to query about flight prices.
 JavaX backend for API calls with a Swing frontend

 TODO:
-Allow for multiple currency types
+Display airport code in response so user can enter it manually Allow for multiple currency types
 Let user select number of adults and number of children Allow for layovers, find way of displaying multi-leg flight